September-October 2015

 World AIDS Day Detroit Names Executive Director

 Maxwell Cameron has joined the World AIDS Day Detroit organization as executive director.
-Cameron began his work in HIV in 2005 when he founded a student-led organization called AIDS Tanzania, which focused on counseling and testing in northern Tanzania.
-Since then he has held various roles with AIDS service organizations, including AmeriCorps, AIDS Walk Detroit, […]
+Cameron began his work in HIV in 2005 when he founded a student-led organization called AIDS Tanzania, […]

 -